atomist/org-visualizer/README.md

 - The `git` binary
 - Java
 	- A JDK (*not* a JRE)
-	- 	Maven - `mvn` must be on the path
+	- 	Maven - `mvn` must be on the path.
 - Node
 - npm

+ _All artifacts referenced in Maven or Node projects must be accessible when the spider runs_.
+Check by running `mvn` or `npm` on the relevant projects.

 ### Analyze your repositories

 `spider --owner <github organization>` e.g. `spider --owner atomist` (not the full org URL)

+>Use the `--u` flag to force updates to existing analyses.
+Do this if you have updated your analyzer code.
+(See Extending below.)

 Now start the server with `atomist start --local` to expose the visualizations.